andrewjw/site/_drafts/leaddev-london-2022-day-1.md

 (depressingly this applies to me!) or doing five or more interviews a week because there aren't enough people available to do interviews.

-Try to recognise when you're doing poor work, or are wrong by being self-aware.
+Try to recognise when you're doing poor work, or are wrong, by being self-aware.
 Also, ask your manager what they think it would great looks like in your position, and compare it to your current performance.

 Your aim is to be replaceable.
 If there's a process you run can you automate it?
 Can you delegate it?